The Science Behind Bear Blocks

 Bear Blocks solve this problem by “forcing” the hand to angle downward by 20 degrees which places the wrist in a more comfortable position.

-By gripping the underside of the blocks the palm is guided into a downward angle even if the heal of your hand is on the flat base at the back of the block.
+By gripping the underside of the blocks the palm is guided into a downward angle even if the heel of your hand is on the flat base at the back of the block.

 Whether you’re doing flat push ups, decline push ups, planks, mountain climbers or burpees, your wrist will remain protected by the unique, patent-pending design of Bear Blocks!